Rabbid76/graphics-snippets/documentation/matrix_operations.md

     [ Xz  Yz  Zz  Tz ]        [  2   6  10  14 ]
     [  0   0   0   1 ]        [  3   7  11  15 ]

-And the memory image of a 4*4 matrix looks like this:
+But the memory image of a 4*4 OpenGL matrix looks like this:

     [ Xx, Xy, Xz, 0, Yx, Yy, Yz, 0, Zx, Zy, Zz, 0, Tx, Ty, Tz, 1 ]